1) Resources and materials on land ownership

 Publicly-available mapping data

-I generally try to publish the mapping data I’ve used in blog posts, e.g. as a Google Map or Fusion Table, so that others can make use of it.
+I generally try to publish the mapping data I’ve used in blog posts, e.g. as a Google Map, Google spreadsheet etc, so that others can make use of it.
 If you want to access data underpinning my maps/ posts and can’t find it on my blog, get in touch with me.

 Here are some good sources of mapping data for UK land use and land ownership:

 - Data.gov.uk – all data published by the UK Government.
 Note the licensing requirements that come with each dataset for download.

 - UK Government’s environmental spatial data catalogue – all mapping data published by Defra, Natural England and the Environment Agency.

 - Magic Map – a treasure trove of environmental maps run by Natural England.

 - OS Open Data downloads – Ordnance Survey remain pretty big obstacles to open data mapping in the UK, but here are the datasets they’ve made open.